Herbert Callen: Retirement and death

+Book

 The first edition of his classic text Thermodynamics and an Introduction to Thermostatistics was published in 1960.
 In it, he presents a rigorous axiomatic treatment of thermodynamics in which the state functions are the fundamental entities and the processes are their differentials.
 The postulates concern the existence of thermal equilibrium, and the properties of entropy.
 From them, he derives the fundamentals of thermodynamics, found in the first eight chapters.
 The much revised second edition, published in 1985, became a highly cited reference in the literature and an enduring textbook.

-He was a successful teacher, noted for his ability to explain complicated phenomena in simple terms.
-He played a key role in the recruitment of promising solid-state physicists to the University of Pennsylvania in the late 1950s and continued to be active in the university's academic affairs till his retirement in 1985.
+Honor and awards

 He was the recipient of a Guggenheim Fellowship for the academic year 1972–1973.
 In 1984, Callen received the Elliott Cresson Medal from the Franklin Institute.
-He retired in 1985.
 He was made a member of the National Academy of Sciences in 1990.